 Tightening the muscles in the abdomen and removing excess skin and fat (leading to less weight being carried by the patient) leads to an increase in your core strength.
 Your core strength is held in your abdomen or belly and your core strength determines your posture.
 As mentioned above, muscle separation can cause a weakening of the muscles in the abdomen or belly area and this is what enables you to have sufficient strength to stand up straight.
 A loss of strength in the muscles in your abdomen area can lead to significant strain on your back, and neck, in order to hold yourself up.
 This can be rectified with an abdominoplasty.
 A large percentage of abdominoplasty patients report that their back and neck pain, and often the headaches that come with such terrible pain, have reduced or even disappeared after their procedure.

 So, not only is an abdominoplasty good from an aesthetic point of view… removing excess skin, fat and tightening the skin; it is also an important procedure to improve our function and strength and reduce any associated pain and discomfort.

-Dr Sellars says, “An abdominoplasty can also improve your self-confidence, motivation and ability to exercise.
+Dr Sellars says, “One benefit of an abdominoplasty can also improve your self-confidence, motivation and ability to exercise.
 As in all cosmetic surgery, it is important for you to tell your surgeon the specific areas that concern you.
 These may include loose skin, stretch marks, fatty bulges, loose abdominal wall muscle tone, rashes, backache and difficulty with clothes.
 All of the issues mentioned above.”